 Walnut stocks are expensive in terms of raw materials, machining and finishing costs.
 Having a plastic stock drop out of a mold that consumes a few dollars' worth of polypropylene takes a large percentage of cost out of the system.
 Though misnamed composite or “synthetic,” a blow-molded stock requires very little time and hand work to make.
 After it drops out of the mold, with color and checkering already embedded right in, it can be attached to a rifle in very short order, visible mold lines and all.

 Some entry level rifles have been dismal, marred by safety recalls, poor function and lackluster accuracy.
 The Remington 710, made only from 2001-2006 is one example.
 The Thompson-Center “Venture,” by Smith & Wesson, is a more recent example.
 All Ventures made prior to October 28, 2011 have been recalled.
 It gets old in a hurry when a new rifle you bought as "technologically advanced" or other blather is something the manufacturer tells you not to use right after you buy it.

 The economy that was sought can vanish in a hurry, consumed by the headache of shipping charges and perhaps an excruciatingly long wait to get a rifle back.
 Once you finally get it back, it will probably have a resale value of next to nothing, thanks to its poor reputation and cheesy quality.

 There are other ways to reduce the production cost of a rifle.
-One is to use a universal receiver, where essentially all offered chamberings are made on a long action, the detachable box magazine just being blocked off as needed for short action cartridges.
-Though viewed with disdain, because it means that there is no advantage in rifle length or weight to choosing a short action cartridge, it does cut down on the number of parts used and associated parts inventory.
+One is to use a universal receiver, where essentially all chamberings are made on a long action, the bolt travel and detachable box magazine just being blocked off as needed for short action cartridges.
+Though viewed with disdain, because it means that there is no advantage in rifle length or weight to choosing a short action cartridge, it cuts down on the number of parts used and associated parts inventory.

 RUGER AMERICAN SPECIFICATIONS